This Version Posted: September 28, 2020

 Wearing a face mask in public places, together with washing your hands with soap and water, staying home and maintaining physical distancing, are all important to help prevent the spread of COVID-19.

 Homemade masks or facial coverings should not be worn/put on by:

-- Someone who is unconscious, incapacitated or unable to remove the mask without help.
+- A person who is unable to remove a mask without assistance

 How to Properly Use a Homemade Mask/Face Covering: